 - Wring out excess soapy water from the sponge.

-And now, here are two things that you may try to free your microwave of ants:
+And now, here are four things that you may try to free your microwave of ants:

 Wiping down the interiors of your microwave with soapy water is like hitting two birds with one stone: it lets you kill ants and get rid of grease and food particles, too.